-This course offers instruction in the fundamentals of basic cooking skills, use of equipment, kitchen safety and basic recipes that are foundations for all culinary learning.
+This Course offers instruction in the Fundamentals of basic cooking skills, use of equipment, kitchen safety and basic recipes that are the foundations for all culinary learning.

-Advanced Cake Decorating
+HCM-293 2.00 Advanced Cake Decorating

-This course will be covering a wide array of fundamentals for professional frostings and icings, layered cakes, wedding cakes, cupcakes and piping techniques.
-This class will offer larger equipment skills time management, and food cost.
+This course will be covering an advanced array of fundamentals for professional frostings and icings, layered cakes, wedding cakes, cupcakes and piping techniques.
+This class will offer larger equipment skills, time management, and food cost.